Landscapes and landforms

 Fieldwork

-Students will use scientific equipment to collect quantitative data on the biophysical features of the riverine landscape.
-Aspects of fluvial geomorphology will be explained and students will observe weathered rocks and erosional and depositional landforms.
+This is supported with the use of scientific equipment to collect quantitative data on the biophysical and human features of the riverine landscape.

 To conclude, students will observe management strategies that protect the Lane Cove River and its environments.